Lalit Pharswan

 Lalit Mohan Singh Farswan is an Indian politician from Uttarakhand and a one term Member of the Uttarakhand Legislative Assembly.
 Farswan represented the Kapkot Assembly constituency from 2012 to 2017.
 Farswan is a member of the Indian National Congress.

-Lalit Pharswan was defeated in the 2022 Uttarakhand Legislative Assembly election by Suresh Gariya of Bhartiya Janata Party by a margin of 4046 votes.
+Lalit Farswan was defeated in the 2022 Uttarakhand Legislative Assembly election by Suresh Gariya of Bhartiya Janata Party by a margin of 4046 votes.